<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Start the Workflow with a Trigger

-By default, the Vendor Onboarding template uses internal request forms to start the workflow process, as they capture who requested the vendor, why they are needed, and key information about the relationship from the outset.
-They also ensure onboarding does not begin until the right approvals are in place, helping you manage vendor relationships and avoid wasted time.
+By default, the Vendor Onboarding template starts with an internal request form to capture who requested the vendor, why they are needed, and key information about the relationship from the outset.

 However, depending on how onboarding fits within your Procurement, Vendor, and Contract Management lifecycle, you can choose to initiate the workflow with a trigger instead.